djcard/testboxMockingUtils/README.md

 `reloadModule` accepts the name of the module and reloads it from the file system.

 `clearStoredMappings` clears all the stored mappings in the instantiated mocking.cfc.

+`compareKeysFromQuery` is designed to accept a component and function name which has a QB query and a list of fields expected to be returned from that query.
+By default it will compare the select coluumns from the query with the expected list of fields given and see if any are missing.
+There is also a "from DB" option will actually call the database and use the returned query columns for the comparison.

 `whileSwapped` accepts a structure with the name of mappings as the keys and the targets as the values as well as a callback.
 The method stores the original mapping from WireBox in the variables scope of the instantiated CFC, runs the callback, then restores the mappings.